Nickname(s): Bayou State, Creole State

 Spicy Tabasco™ sauce is made on Avery Island outside New Orleans.

-Louisiana is the largest producer of alligators, crawfish and oysters in the Nation.
+Louisiana is the largest producer of alligators, crawfish, and oysters in the Nation.

-It has a trifecta of having a low tax burden, low utility costs and low gasoline prices compared to other states.
+It has a trifecta of having a low tax burden, low utility costs, and low gasoline prices compared to other states.

 - A few famous people include Harry Connick Jr. (singer), Fats Domino (blues singer), Terry Bradshaw (football), Bill Russell (basketball), and many others.

 Peyton Manning was born and grew up in New Orleans.
 Peyton was so good in high school that 60 top colleges sent recruitment letters.
 He chose Tennessee and ended up breaking all of their records.
 The Indianapolis Colts picked Peyton on the first ballot in the draft.
-He did not disappoint, taking them to two trips to the Super Bowl and one championship.
+He did not disappoint, taking them on two trips to the Super Bowl and one championship.
 In 2011 he had surgery for a neck injury and was out for the season.
-Media pundits believed that his football career was over, possibly influencing Baltimore to trade Peyton to the Broncos.
+Media pundits believed his football career was over, possibly influencing Baltimore to trade Peyton to the Broncos.
 Big Mistake.
 His career was far from over.
 He took Denver to two Super Bowl trips and one Super Bowl championship.
-Peyton retired a month later leaving on top.
+Peyton retired a month later, leaving on top.
 Never underestimate the persistence of the human spirit.
-Just because you’re down, doesn’t mean you’re out.
+Just because you’re down doesn’t mean you’re out.